 Searching for a Swift Solution

 I recently worked on a Swift project that required the use of both a Tab Bar Controller and a slideout menu.
 In researching how to do this, I found the resources online to be pretty good.
 There are mature modules like SWRevealViewController with a great Swift tutorial for project integration.
-And there are useful Swift tutorials online for creating slideout menus from scratch, with a downloadable working code sample.
+And there are useful Swift tutorials online for creating slideout menus from scratch.

 As good as these resources are, they were not the best fit for my development style nor how I wanted to design my project.
 In the age-old Code vs Storyboard debate, I fall in the Storyboard camp.
 I believe UI (structure and style) should be moved from code to configuration (XML) whenever possible.
 And for module use, I try to leverage the existing API to its fullest extent, using modules as a last resort to extend API limitations.
 The overall goal is to reduce code maintenance costs.